Overview

 Focuses on the foundations of statistical inference, with an emphasis on asymptotic methods and the minimax optimality criterion.
 In the first part, the solution of the classical problem of justifying Fisher’s information bound in regular statistical models will be presented.
 This solution will be obtained applying the concepts of contiguity, local asymptotic normality and asymptotic minimaxity.
 The second part will be devoted to nonparametric estimation, taking a Gaussian regression model as a paradigmatic example.
 Key topics are kernel estimation and local polynomial approximation, optimal rates of convergence at a point and in global norms, and adaptive estimation.
 Optional topics may include irregular statistical models, estimation of functionals and nonparametric hypothesis testing.

-MATH 6810 - [Logic]
+MATH 6810 - Logic

-Spring.
-Not offered: 2023-2024.
-Next offered: 2024-2025.
+Spring 2025.
 3 credits.
 Student option grading.

 Prerequisite: an algebra course covering rings and fields (e.g., MATH 4310 or MATH 4330) or permission of instructor.
 Offered alternate years.